na-na-hi/renget/archive/EtF_Rules.md

 * The guild spits up into groups and each group takes a dungeon.
 One bottle of "Rift sealant" is provided to each group.
 Each group must return with a green Rift Sealant bottle cap.
 (See Lore Section for more details)

 ####Lore about Rifts and Rift Sealant:
+(Everything in parentheses isn't told to the characters, it is there just for the writers as extra information/clarification)
 * Rifts can only be seen by those with advanced aura sensory skills (at this time only KFC has that ability).
 * For non-aura users, "To find a rift, you need to find what does not belong."
 * However, rifts have a noticeable effect on the dungeon itself and its inhabitants.